supreme-gg-gg/Eidos/README.md

 }
 ```

-You should consult the full documentation in `docs/` and sample code in `demo/` for more powerful features such as CNN, RNN, regularisation, custom training loops, data preprocessing, etc.
+You should consult the full documentation in `docs/` and sample code in `demo/` for more powerful features such as CNN, RNN, regularisation, custom training loops, data preprocessing, etc. You can check out `docs/experiments.md` to explore ways to experiment with different dataset with Eidos.

 ## About our name